Skip to content

 • versionCode has to be an integer.
 This is used to compare versions.

-• Others that weren't mentioned above can be any single line string.
+• Others that were not mentioned above can be any single line string.

 • Make sure to use the UNIX (LF) line break type and not the Windows (CR+LF) or Macintosh (CR).